-They can also be beneficial to those who have no possibility of attending a residential rehab course, due to life commitments such as parenting, or a lack of budget.
+They can also be beneficial to those who have no possibility of attending a residential rehab course, due to life commitments such as parenting or a lack of budget.

 This attribute is not commonly displayed by those struggling with addiction, so the chance of success is, unfortunately, fairly low.

-- They offer a high standard of professional care from experienced staff who are experts in the field
+- They offer a high standard of professional care from experienced staff who are experts in the field.

-- Treatment and monitoring is available around the clock for the duration of your stay
+- Treatment and monitoring is available around the clock for the duration of your stay.

-- Both psychological and physical aspects of addiction will be tackled
+- Both psychological and physical aspects of addiction will be tackled.

-- You will provide with access to ongoing aftercare services
+- You will provide with access to ongoing aftercare services.

 Once you have your personally tailored treatment programme, you will have a better idea of the whole process.
 This will be provided to you on admission to rehab and all aspects of the treatment explained in detail.

 The first part of your treatment will entail medically assisted detox.
 This provides the safest possible method of detoxing from drugs and alcohol, following NICE guidelines.

-This will be achieved through a range of therapy sessions, with the overall goal being to establish any potential reasons for the development of your addiction problem, looking at your triggers and learning how to refocus your habits on healthier alternatives.
+This will be achieved through a range of therapy sessions, with the overall goal being to establish any potential reasons for the development of your addiction problem, look at your triggers and learn how to refocus your habits on healthier alternatives.

 The types of therapy sessions used will depend on your personal plan, but are likely to include:

-- Cognitive behavioural therapy
+- Cognitive Behavioural Therapy

-- Dialectical behavioural therapy
+- Dialectical Behavioural Therapy

-- Family therapy
+- Family Therapy

-- Group therapy
+- Group Therapy